4 phases of reopening

 Prepare for increased absences.

 - Monitor and respond to absenteeism at the workplace.
 Implement plans to continue essential business functions in the event you experience high levels of absent employees.

-- Cross-train staff to perform essential functions so your business can operate even if key staff members are absent.
+- Cross-train staff to perform essential functions so your business or government agency can operate even if key staff members are absent.

 - Prepare to change your business practices if needed to maintain critical operations (e.g., identify alternative suppliers, prioritize customers, or temporarily suspend some of your operations if needed).

 - Consider canceling non-essential business travel to other countries per CDC's travel guidance.

 - If an employee is confirmed to have COVID-19, notify employees of their potential exposure to COVID-19 in the workplace.
 Make sure you maintain confidentiality, as required by the Americans with Disability Act.

 - The Department of Labor & Industries (L&I) requires employers to implement the Governor's Stay Home, Stay Healthy Order.